-Due to concerns related to the spread of the COVID-19 virus, Taming of the Review will suspend all reviewing activities through the end of March, 2020 and possibly into April.
+Due to concerns related to the spread of the COVID-19 virus, Taming of the Review will suspend all reviewing activities until further notice.
 We will continue to monitor the situation as it develops.

 It is our top priority to keep our reviewers safe and to extend the benefits of social distancing to members of our community at higher risk of contracting the disease.

 Please consider donating to arts organizations.
 This is a very difficult time for theatres, actors, and all creative workers.

 We are excited to share our take on the Tucson theatre scene with you as we challenge the standard, critique art, and demand more from casting and artistic directors.
 Because we don’t believe that theatre must be a male dominated craft.
 We have come a long way since men played the roles of women but, as members of the community, we are very aware of how much further we need to go.

 Our reviews will include a brief synopsis of the play but will focus more on the direction, acting, stage design, sound and lighting design, and, most importantly, gender representation on stage.